MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinapp-class.md

 ### Parameters

-[in] *bCompat*
+*bCompat*<br/>
-TRUE adds registration entries for shell commands Print and Print To, allowing a user to print files directly from the shell, or by dragging the file to a printer object.
+[in] TRUE adds registration entries for shell commands Print and Print To, allowing a user to print files directly from the shell, or by dragging the file to a printer object.
 It also adds a DefaultIcon key.
 By default, this parameter is FALSE for backward compatibility.

 ### Remarks